Anusol

 Anusol is an effective treatment for haemorrhoids (piles) which contains the active ingredient hydrocortisone.
 This medicine is available as both a topical ointment and a suppository.

-Using our online clinic, you can get pile treatment delivered discreetly to your door.
+Using our online clinic, you can receive discreet piles treatment delivered directly to your door.

 Prescription Doctor offers Anusol ointment, Anusol HC and Anusol suppositories.
 If you are unsure which treatment is most suitable for you, our online doctor can discuss this with you.